 Restricted to students in a business major.
-In-depth study of selected accounting topics.
-For each semester hour of credit earned, one lecture hour a week for one semester.
+Study selected accounting topics.
+Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
-Offered on the letter-grade basis only.
 Prerequisite: Accounting 311 or 311H, and 312 or 312H, with a grade of at least C- in each; additional prerequisites vary with the topic.